Photo: Holly Raguza, Pennsylvania Department of Agriculture

 You should remove and destroy any SLF that you find before you move the item.
 Also check all vehicles, trailers, campers and equipment including around windshield wipers, grills, wheel wells, and truck beds.
 Inspect plant material, woody debris, lawn furniture, construction supplies, tools, and all solid objects.
 Remove SLF manually or use a pressure washer.
 You can destroy mobile stages of SLF mechanically by crushing them.
 Destroy eggs by smashing them or scraping them into a container of rubbing alcohol.

-All businesses should consider entering into a compliance agreement with the PDA.
+All businesses should get a permit issued through the PDA.

-A compliance agreement states that you know how to follow the rules of the quarantine order and agree to do all you can to ensure that the items you transport are not carrying SLF.
-The PDA is maintaining a list of companies who have set up compliance agreements with PDA and people check this list to find companies who are in compliance.
-You will also receive documentation to share with your customers to show that you have a compliance agreement with the PDA.
+A permit provides evidence that you have completed training about how to follow the rules of the quarantine order and you agree to do all you can to ensure that the items you transport are not carrying SLF.
+You will receive a tag for your vehicles to show that you have the SLF permit from the PDA.
 Contact your regional PDA office for more information.

 Use the checklist for residents if you need to move items.